I’m Vivian.

 Full Reset

-Like everyone else during this time, I quit after being burnt out and took a break to plan out the next steps to transition into UX/UI.
-I went to various Zoom Q&A lectures from professionals in the field and joined UX groups on LinkedIn and Discord to connect while rebuilding my portfolio from scratch; I even attended Elize Presents UX Bootcamp to beef up my case studies.I was reminded of how much my networking skills needed to improve and brute forced my way via applications, hoping for the best.
+I was burnt out and took a break to plan my transition into UX/UI.
+I went to various Zoom Q&A lectures from pros in the field and joined UX groups on LinkedIn and Discord to connect while rebuilding my portfolio from scratch; I enrolled into Elize Presents UX Bootcamp to beef up my case studies.I learned brute forcing through applications wasn't the way and was reminded of how much my networking skills needed to improve.
 0/10 would recommend.

 2021